brianespinosa/configs/configs/stylelint-config/README.md

 yarn add -D @bjeco/stylelint-config
 ```

-> This configuration is turn-key and includes all dependencies as well as the preset.
+> This configuration is turn-key and includes all plugin dependencies as well as the config.

 ## Setup